RayBB/openlibrary-docs/GitHub-Issues---Triage-and-Maintenance.md

 - `enhancement` A new user feature to be added.
 - `refactor` Existing code needs to be reworked, fixed or upgraded, without affecting user/ops features.

-2. When do we want to deal with it:

-- `Needs assessment`
-- `In Progress` (someone is dealing with it now)
-- `2019Q2`, `2019Q3`, etc. Any calendar quarter.
-We'll wait to deal with it in that quarter.
-- `Deferred` It is still interesting, but we haven't decided when we'll deal with it.
+2. What state is the issue in?
+- `Needs info` Details of what is needed from whom go into the comments.
+- `WIP` Work in progress.
+- `Needs review` Work is done, looking for feedback, ready to pull/merge, etc.

 3. How serious is it:
   - `Priority` A bug we need to address right away.
   - `Looking for Help` We don't have someone to work on it, but want to find a volunteer.
-  - `WIP` (work in progress, for pull requests not ready for merging)
+  - `Good first issue` Suitable for developers new to the team.

 4. What part(s) of the code is it in, or data does it relate to?
   - `Doc-user`